Samsung/tizen-docs/docs/tizen-studio/extension-sdk/in-app-purchase.md

 Applying IAP to your application is easy.
 The process contains the following steps:

-1. Register your items to the Tizen Store Seller Office ([http://seller.tizenstore.com](http://seller.tizenstore.com/)).
+1. Register your items to the [Tizen Store Seller Office](http://seller.tizenstore.com/).
 2. Program your application to work with IAP.
 3. Test and upload your application.